Canadian Coalition for Firearm Rights: Online code "POLY" controversy

 In November 2022, the group promoted an online shopping discount code "POLY" in relation to the PolySeSouvient gun-control group.
 The group's name derives from the 1989 École Polytechnique massacre, in which a gunman killed fourteen women.
 Massacre survivor and gun-control advocate Nathalie Provost criticized The CCFR on December 2, describing the code as "incredibly disrespectful".

 On December 3, 2022, Montreal Canadiens goaltender Carey Price posted on Instagram, expressing his support for the group and opposition to the Bill C-21 (firearms legislation) amendments.
 Two days later Price tweeted that he disagreed with the group's use of the promotional code.
 Price then said he still stood by his opinion on the amendments, but acknowledged and apologized on Instagram to those impacted by the massacre.
 On December 5, 2022, The group released a statement, clarifying that the code was a reference to PolySeSouvient's Twitter account, and not the Polytechnique shooting.

 On December 18, 2022, the Montreal Gazette issued a retraction of, and apology for, statements it previously published in a column that indicated the group's promo code was meant to reference and make fun of the mass shooting at École Polytechnique.
 It said that the promo code was instead a reference to PolySeSouvient's Twitter account.

+Court challenges

+The CCFR is the lead plaintiff taking the government of Canada to court to challenge the use of Orders in Council to change the classification of many common and widely used firearms.